-You can access the 112 wines that I reviewed for as a text wine list with my complete tasting notes, scores, food matches.
-You can also see my wine reviews for August 5.
+You can access the 134 wines that I reviewed as a text wine list with my complete tasting notes, scores, food matches.
+You can also see my wine reviews for September 1.
 If you are a Paid Member, you can add my wine picks to your custom shopping list with one click and access that list on your smartphone to find the stock for each wine in your closest LCBO store.
 These are just some of the benefits of supporting out wine community as a Paid Member.
 Inventory stock numbers are usually posted online a day or two before the […]

 A wine that’s easy to jump into, the Cannonball Cabernet Sauvignon.
 Cabernet Sauvignon from California.
 The wine is aged 14-20 months in 45% new oak (80% French Medium Plus Toast; 20% American Medium Toast).
 It has just 2 g/L of residual sugar.
 Sample submitted for review.
 The Cannonball Cabernet Sauvignon has an SRP of $15 […] The post Cannonball Cabernet Sauvignon – A Juicy Good Time appeared first on Reverse Wine Snob®.

 Put on by The Whole Bunch crew (a newly formed association of some of the Cape’s most exciting producers), this was a remarkable and thrilling tasting.
 The wines come from the cellar of Charles Winshaw, the grandfather of JP and Pierre Winshaw who hosted the tasting at Usana, their family farm.
 A short film of the [...]

 By Jim Boyce | Little is written in English about Pigeon Hills (西鸽酒庄), a new project that might well transform China’s promising Ningxia wine region. ...